hackshackers/hackshackers-hugo-content/groups/example-group.md

 ---
 title: Example Group
-# see /content/data/groups/example-group.yml for metadata example
+# see /content/data/groups/example-group.yml for metadata source
 ---

 *This is an example of the "scratch pad" page that any H/H group can have.*